Skip to content

 1 minute read

-I think historically, marketers - myself included - have tried to avoid tying themselves to a revenue target.
+I think historically, marketers leaders - myself included - have tried to avoid tying themselves to a revenue target.
 Or anything we feel we can’t directly influence, for that matter.

 I guess because if we feel we don’t have complete control over it, then why would we sign up to be responsible for it?